islameehassan/RV32IC-ISS/README.md

 # Register File Class

 The __'register file'__ class handles read and write operations to the CPU's register file.
 It provides methods for setting the value of a register, getting the value stored in a register, and retrieving the mnemonic name of a register.

+# Data Storage and Representation
+Arrays serve as the main data structure for representing both the memory and the register file in the RISC-V processor simulation.
+The code also includes standard C++ data structures int, uint32_t, and std::string.
+These are essential for representing integers, register numbers, and strings.

 # Conclusion